wp-plugins/pdf-thumbnails/readme.txt

 uploaded document and is named `PDFNAME-thumbnail`, where `PDFNAME` is replaced by uploaded document filename.

-Generated thumbnails are equivallent to [featured images](https://codex.wordpress.org/Post_Thumbnails) so that common thumbnail functions like `get_post_thumbnail_id()` can be used for PDF attachments.
+Generated thumbnails are equivalent to [featured images](https://codex.wordpress.org/Post_Thumbnails) so that common thumbnail functions like `get_post_thumbnail_id()` can be used for PDF attachments.
 See [Post Thumbnails](https://codex.wordpress.org/Post_Thumbnails) for information